Manual breast pumps

 There are several different brands making manual breast pumps, including Medela, Tommee Tippee and Philips Avent.
 Read our Tommee Tippee manual breast pump reviews and Philips Avent manual breast pump reviews.

 Size and portability

-You may need to express milk when you're out and about or at work – so a discreet and travel-friendly breast pump may be worth considering.
-Manual breast pumps are lightweight and generally noise-free, which can make them a good option for expressing when you're away from home.
+You may need to express milk when you're out and about or at work – so a discreet and travel-friendly manual breast pump may be worth considering.
+They are generally lightweight and fairly noise-free, which can make them a good option for expressing when you're away from home.

-Most should fit into your bag, while some also come with carrying bags or cases.
+Most will easily fit into your bag without the need for a power cable or spare set of batteries.
+Some even come with a carry bag or case.
 If you're comparing models in a shop, pick them up and compare how heavy and bulky they are.

 Expressing milk in comfort

 Comfort is a top priority for expressing mums.
 Using a breast pump shouldn't hurt – but some women can find the suction uncomfortable.
 The good thing about manual pumps is that you're directly in control of the pumping and can stop, start or change pace instantly.

 Some mums find manual breast pumps gentler than the more powerful electric varieties.
 Look out for cushion or massage cups/breast shields that are designed to be more comfortable.